MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-state-roaming.md

 ### Monitoring

-We will provide control and visibility over who syncs settings in your organization and on which devices through integration with the Azure AD portal.
+We'll provide control and visibility over who syncs settings in your organization and on which devices through integration with the Azure AD portal.
 This capability will be enabled in a future release.

 ### Management

 Admins will be able to control which members in your organization can enable sync.
 See [Use Azure Information Protection to configure Microsoft Edge sync](microsoft-edge-enterprise-sync.md#use-azure-information-protection-to-configure-microsoft-edge-sync) and [Sync group policies](microsoft-edge-enterprise-sync.md#sync-group-policies).
-Additionally, users can turn sync on/off for each of their devices as well as toggle each data attribute individually for sync.
+Additionally, users can turn sync on/off for each of their devices and toggle each data attribute individually for sync.

 ### Key management

-The synchronization feature leverages Azure Information Protection (AIP) to protect the synchronized data for only the user and the enterprise admins.
-AIP supports both Microsoft managed (default) and bring your own key for cloud-key management.
+The synchronization feature uses Azure Information Protection (AIP) to protect the synchronized data for only the user and the enterprise admins.
+AIP supports Microsoft managed keys (default) and bring your own key for cloud-key management.
 The cloud-key management strategy your organization uses is transparent to Microsoft Edge and has no impact on the synchronization feature.

 > [!IMPORTANT]
 > [Hold your own key (HYOK)](/azure/information-protection/configure-adrms-restrictions) and the Active Directory Rights Management Service aren't supported.